Southampton 1-0 Manchester City: Adams and McCarthy the heroes for Saints

 Adams was making his 25th top-flight appearance for Saints since his £15million signing just over a year ago, but he picked a fine time to break his duck.

-City rested Kevin De Bruyne and Phil Foden, among others, after crushing champions Liverpool in midweek and lacked fluency from the outset at St Mary's, although Adams' wonderful finish preceded a flurry of chances for Pep Guardiola's men.
+City rested Kevin De Bruyne and Phil Foden, among others, after crushing champion Liverpool midweek and lacked fluency from the outset at St Mary's, although Adams's wonderful finish preceded a flurry of chances for Pep Guardiola's men.

-Goalkeeper Alex McCarthy was in inspired form, however, and the hosts held on to hand City their ninth league defeat of the season and their third in a row away from home.
+Goalkeeper Alex McCarthy was in inspired form, however, and the host held on to hand City its ninth league defeat of the season and its third in a row away from home.

-The second-placed side were made to pay for their sloppy start when Stuart Armstrong stole possession from Oleksandr Zinchenko on halfway and the ball ran for Adams – without a goal since April 2019 – to sweep a stunning 40-yard effort over the stranded Ederson and into a gaping net.
+The second-placed side was made to pay for its sloppy start when Stuart Armstrong stole possession from Oleksandr Zinchenko on halfway and the ball ran for Adams – without a goal since April 2019 – to sweep a stunning 40-yard effort over the stranded Ederson and into a gaping net.

 Pressure subsequently built on the Southampton goal, where McCarthy watched Gabriel Jesus miss the target from close range before getting to work.